 More Information On Customs Act Offences

-Commonly charged offences under the Customs Act include:
+Commonly charged offenses under the Customs Act include:

 - making false or deceptive statements to a CBSA officer contrary to Section 153(a) of the Customs Act;